Kash n' Karry #722 (Pre-Delhaize) / Kash n' Karry #1748 (Delhaize-era) / Sweetbay #1748 / Winn-Dixie #2433 / Future Aldi #2433

 Upon the debut of the Deluxe Down Down format, one of the main attractions these stores had was "The Kitchen", home to an expanded selection of prepared foods such as a custom sandwich station, a carving station, barbecue, sushi, and a pizza oven.
 Also available in "The Kitchen" were party platters available through this store's catering arm, whose delivery van we saw out front.

 While most of "The Kitchen's" food selections were located along the main stretch of counter we just saw, the pizza oven was located along the side of the counter, facing the small dining area and Coffee bar.
-I believe this was one of 3 Winn-Dixies to have ever gotten the pizza station - the other two being this store's Deluxe Down Down sibling in Jacksonville, and the Cocoa Beach Winn-Dixie (which was essentially rebuilt as a new store following a roof collapse from Hurricane Michael in 2016, receiving a nice version of standard Down Down when it reopened).
+I believe this was one of 3 Winn-Dixies to have ever gotten the pizza station - the other two being this store's Deluxe Down Down sibling in Jacksonville, and the Cocoa Beach Winn-Dixie (which was essentially rebuilt as a new store following a roof collapse from Hurricane Matthew in 2016, receiving a nice version of standard Down Down when it reopened).
 With this store closed and with Cocoa Beach having discontinued pizza from the deli in recent times, I don't know if that feature is still maintained at Baymeadows or if Winn-Dixie pizza is now a thing of the past thanks to Mama Cozzi.

 The next department we find in the grand aisle is the Coffee bar, which looked totally closed and disused during my visit.
 When this store first opened, Winn-Dixie tried to make the Coffee bar a higher-end experience, featuring coffee from local boutique coffee chain Kahwa Coffee, smoothies, gelato, and other baked goods (such as mini donuts, which got prime billing on the sign).
 Shortly after this store remodeled in late 2016, the Coffee bar looked pretty popular, but either business really dropped off or Winn-Dixie decided to discontinue the concept completely.
 The identical Coffee bar at the Baymeadows store was converted into a WD's Taproom, and like I said before, I'm surprised the one here wasn't converted around the same time, especially if Winn-Dixie was just going to let this counter sit and rot.